Cook – Full Time

 BACKGROUND CHECKS: Pendle Hill will conduct a background check for all candidates prior to hire.

 INTERESTED?
-Please submit the following items to Hannah Mayer at email@example.com with “Cook” and your last name in the email subject line:
+Please submit the following items to Capen Burbank, at email@example.com, with “Cook” and your last name in the email subject line:

 - a current resume,

-- and contact information for three professional references, at least one of whom has supervised your work.
+- and contact information for three references, at least two of whom are professional references.

-Review of applications will take place on a rolling bases and continue until the position is filled.
+Review of applications will take place on a rolling basis.
+The anticipated start date is as early as August 14th.